MRI: Magnetic Resonance Imaging

 After you have removed all metal objects, the technologist will position you on a special table.
 Your head will be placed in a padded plastic cradle or on a pillow, and the table will slide into the scanner.
 You will be able to communicate with the technologist during the scan.

-During the MRI examination, you will be able to listen to music through headphones, communicate
+During the MRI examination, you will be able to listen to music through headphones and communicate with the technologist.
+XM satellite music is provided.
+Ask for your favorite music.

 ...one of the most advanced diagnostic imaging tools used for the evaluation of many medical conditions